DylanF19/Data-Structures-and-Algorithms-1/README.md

 # Data-Structures-and-Algorithms-1

+## Algorithm 1: Brute Force Approach
 This is a brute force approach to finding the best solution(s).
 I have had to optimise some parts so it can actually conclude execution in a reasonable amount of time.
 The 3rd scenario still took 6 minutes and 45 seconds to compute.
+This is mostly because this approach has an complexity of O(2^n) which gives it poor scalability.
+Clearly, a smarter approach is needed for large groups of events.

-## Results
+### Results
-### scenario 1:
+#### scenario 1:
 Max Time: 10 Hours
 Max Budget: 200 Pounds
 Number of Events: 5